NFTGo/GoTrading/docs/tradeAggregator/BulkBuy.md

     address: "Your wallet address",
     privateKey: "Your private key"
   }, // Replace with your wallet info.
-  agent: new HttpsProxyAgent({ // if you have problem connect to our api end point, please config your http agent
+  agent: new HttpsProxyAgent({ // If you have problem connect to our api end point, please config your http agent
     host: "your host ip",
     port: "your agent port",
   }),
 };

-// create tradeAggregator client const {aggregator, utils} = init(configs);
+// Create tradeAggregator client const {aggregator, utils} = init(configs);

-// list some NFTs you want to buy
+// List some NFTs you want to buy
-// we recommend you using our aggregator.getListingsOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // replace with your own nft list {
+// We recommend you using our aggregator.getListingsOfNFT method to check whether your nfts have valid listings const nfts: NFTInfoForTrade[] = [ // Replace with your own nft list {
     contract: "0xcfff4c8c0df0e2431977eba7df3d3de857f4b76e",
     tokenId: "16",
-    amount: 1
-  },
+    amount: 1 // How many you want to buy.
+Usually used in ERC1155 nfts },
     {
     contract: "0xcfff4c8c0dF0E2431977EbA7dF3D3De857f4B76e",